encryptio/slime/README.md

 Note that you can even mark a drive that's still connected "dead", and slime will try to read data from it if it needs it, but will still rewrite the data to no longer depend on that drive.
-This can be useful because it doesn't reduce your effective redundancy while rebalancing off that drive.
+This can be useful because you don't lose failure tolerance while rebalancing.

 Recovery from loss of files on a drive
 --------------------------------------